 - Processing of frame grabs and recorded clips in the viewer

 - Display of scopes of a captured live signal, frame grabs, and recorded clips

 - Exporting processed still images

-You can work around a few limitations by capturing a pre-graded image (capturing the output of FS-HDR) in Livegrade.
+You can work around a few limitations by capturing a pre-graded image (capturing the output of FS-HDR) in Livegrade Studio.
 See HD-SDI Signal Recording and Frame Grabs for information about capturing “LUT box output (graded)”.